 Make a Good First Impression

 - Dress for success – interview attire is preferred.
 You should choose a conservative approach to your dress.
 Wear comfortable shoes, as you will be walking and standing for long periods of time.
 How you look will play a big part in determining employer interest.
-(Check out our Pinterest Dress for Success boards for good ideas).

 - Approach the employer, shake hands, smile, and introduce yourself.
 Remember to maintain eye contact.
 Be enthusiastic!